zdravkov/kendo-docs/api/wrappers/jsp/treeView.md

 ### change `String`

-Triggered when the selection has changed (either by the user or through the select method.
+Triggered when the selection has changed (either by the user or through the select method).

 #### Example
     <kendo:treeView change="handle_change">